Zoom and Mitel Phone System Integration Field Guide

 This integration brings a whole range of features to your current Mitel deployment.
 Here are just a few you can take advantage of:

-Jump from Team Chat to a PSI call
+* Jump from Chat to a PSI call

 The following sections outline high level requirements for this integration.